0x4v0c4d0/qubes/README.md

-# My Qubes OS setup
+# QubesOS setup & configuration

-This is guide will walk you through the process of installing Qubes OS and also, in addition to the [official guide](https://www.qubes-os.org/doc/installation-guide/#hardware-requirements), this repo will give you configuration files and additional instructions to set up the system environment exactly like mine
+This is guide will walk you through the process of installing Qubes OS and also, in addition to the [official guide](https://www.qubes-os.org/doc/installation-guide/#hardware-requirements), this repo will give you configuration files and additional instructions to set up the system environment, VPN qubes

 ## Requirements